100BC/nextjs-template/README.md

    2.2.
 This project uses [Peacock Extension](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) to theme VS Code Editor.
 Edit/remove it as you see fit in `.vscode`.

+3. Install node using `nvm use`

-3. Install packages: `pnpm install`
+4. Install packages: `pnpm install`

-4. Start dev server: `pnpm dev`
+5. Start dev server: `pnpm dev`

 ## Guidelines & Recommendations

+### Components & Layouts

+- Layouts are container components that wrap around other components and JSX

+- Components are reusable code that do not have any nested children

 ### Meta Tags & Structure

-- Every page component located in `pages/*` should be wrapped in the `<Layout>` component for easy meta tag customization.
+- Every page component located in `pages/*` should be wrapped in the `<MainLayout>` component for easy meta tag customization.

   - The repo utilizes [Open Graph Protocol](https://opengraphprotocol.org/) and [TwitterCards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).
 The default values are defined in `utils/constants.ts`.